erossini/agile/fundamentals/waterfall.md

 ## FAQs

 - _When can design changes be made in the Waterfall process?_ Alterations are easy to accommodate in the early stages of development, such as when the project manager is still fleshing out the specification documents with the development team and clients.
 Later in the Waterfall process, once coding has already begun, design changes can be difficult and expensive to make.
-- _What other benefits are there to Waterfall’s organized structure?_ While the Waterfall methodology may sound overly restrictive for certain kinds of projects, it can be a great way to keep a well-defined, predictable project from exceeding time and budget guidelines.
+- _What other benefits are there to Waterfall's organized structure?_ While the Waterfall methodology may sound overly restrictive for certain kinds of projects, it can be a great way to keep a well-defined, predictable project from exceeding time and budget guidelines.
 The clear and detailed organization can also help during complex projects that involve a lot of people working toward a clearly outlined goal.